Krishx30/100-days-of-code/README.md

 - **Day 20**
   - Q39: Program to find the product of odd digits of a number.
   - Q40: Program to find the 1’s complement of a binary number.
+- **Day 21**
+  - Q41: Program to swap the first and last digit of a number.
+  - Q42: Program to check if a number is a perfect number.